- Researcher Manager

 Has Access to Researcher Profiles Whether this researcher can use (log into) the Researcher Profiles.

 - Yes (default)

 Current/Previous Internal and External Organization Affiliations – Select one or more current or previous, internal or external research organizations with which the researcher is affiliated, the date started, the relevant position, and title.
 To configure these, see Configuring External Research Organizations.
 Research Topics and Keywords Research topics Select one or more predefined research topics to associate with the researcher.
 Keywords If any of your topics is not predefined (Research topics), enter a comma-separated list of topics here.
 Area of Interest – Enter one or more areas of interest.
-Name variants – Enter one or more variants of the researcher's name (first, middle and/or last).
-Name variants are included when searching by name.
-Note that you can also create a name variant while editing a creator or contributor while adding or editing a deposit or asset.

 Public and Academic Engagement – Select up to five engagement types and set an (optional) expiration date.